ANU-WALD/ANU-WALD.github.io/_posts/2020-03-24-simplest-way-to-concurrency-on-gadi.md

 $ python compute_mean.py -fname 44.nc
 ```

 Imagine that executing this code takes one hour and we want to use the supercomputer.
-We can write the following PBS script, with name `gadi_mean.pbs`:
+We can write the following PBS script: `gadi_mean.pbs`

 ```
 #!/bin/bash